 328 Applied Thermodynamics.
 S. Application of basic thermodynamic principles to the analysis of power and refrigeration cycles, air conditioning processes, chemical equilibrium, combustion, and compressible flow of fluids.
 Laboratory exercises are utilized to emphasize principles.
-Prerequisites: 309 and 310.
+Prerequisite: 319.
 Staff.
+Not offered 1995-96.

 332 Analog Circuits and Systems Design.
 S. Feedback principles and electronic circuit theory and device theory applied to multistage transistor amplifiers.
 Detailed study of operational amplifier specs, nonidealities, and compensation.
 Introduction to filter theory and practical realizations.
 Power supply design: rectifier circuits, linear and switching regulators.
-Nonlinear circuits: comparators, multipliers, Schmitt trigger, S/ H circuits, multivibrators and oscillators.
+Nonlinear circuits: comparators, multipliers, Schmitt trigger, S/H circuits, multivibrators and oscillators.
 Introduction to noise analysis and low noise design.
-Emphasis on realization of designs using commercially available IC's.
+Emphasis on realization of designs using commercially available ICs.
 Design experience emphasized in projects and the laboratory.
 Prerequisites: 307 and 311.
-R. Brouwer
+Mr. S. Vander Leest.

 333 Thermal Systems Design.
 F. Advanced heat transfer, thermodynamic, and fluid flow topics important for the design of thermal systems are presented.
 Availability (exergy) analysis and methods for the optimization of system components are given.
 Selection and design of fluid flow and heat transfer equipment used in energy conversion systems is emphasized.
 Economic evaluation is studied.
 There is an introduction to commercially available software to size system components, for example, heat exchangers and to analyze heat transfer design problems using the finite element method.
 A design project is required.
 Prerequisite: 316.
-Not offered 1994-95.
+Mr. R. De Jong.

 334 Dynamics of Machinery.
-S, 3/4 course.
+S, three-quarters course.
 This course investigates various dynamic aspects of machinery.
 An in-depth study is made of mechanisms such as the four-bar linkage.
 Cams and gears are studied in the context of their use in machines.
 Vibration concerns are addressed including methods of balancing rotating machinery.
 Kinematics and kinetics are studied in a three-dimensional space with an emphasis on application in the area of robotics.
 Computer simulation of mechanisms is used to reinforce basic concepts.
 Prerequisite: 202.
 Ms. G. Ermer.

 339 Senior Design Project.
 F, half course.
 The first course in the senior design project sequence.
 Introduction to various computer-related design tools including spread sheet analysis, linear and non-linear optimization, and computer-aided graphics and design.
 Emphasis is on design team formation, project identification, and completion of a feasibility study submitted in written/graphical report form.
-Prerequisite: concurrent registration in the seventh semester of the model program of a particular concentration or permission of the instructor.
+Prerequisite: CAS 100 and concurrent registration in the seventh semester of the model program of a particular concentration or permission of the instructor.
 Staff.